techidaily/site-youtube-data/source/_posts/ed-in-2024-proven-hashtags-for-youtube-audience-surge.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1498635/17326" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+**Note:** If you hope to know more about YouTube keyword tools to get more views, you can read this article to increase your audience: [10 Best YouTube Keyword Tools to Get More Views](https://tools.techidaily.com/wondershare/filmora/download/)

 ## Bonus: Edit Your Vlog Videos Like A Pro With Filmora